 Care: Medium indirect light is best, either an east or north window.
 Keep potting mix evenly moist but never soggy.
 High humidity is essential though you don’t want your plant to be sitting in water.

 Bromeliads and air plants are very similar and actually from the same family.
 The difference is that bromeliads are able to live in soil whereas air plants must NOT be planted!
-They both absorb nutrients through the air and their stringy roots are just for structural support.
+They both absorb nutrients through the air, their stringy roots are just for structural support.
 Bromeliads are susceptible to root rot from overwatering so make sure the soil is dry before watering.
 Bromeliads love humidity!

 Care: Keep high humidity but also good airflow.
 Bright light is necessary; too little light will prevent flowering though foliage might still look healthy and green.